 You should now have two connectors with three wires coming out of each.
 See photo below.

-Here is a time-lapse video (we should have done normal speed – we know, it’s a little fast.)
+Here is a time-lapse video on how to install outdoor lighting, our method!
+(We should have done normal speed – we know, it’s a little fast.)
 Hopefully this will help you get a feel for the steps above.

 If you need to branch off your main line to go another direction, you can attach the branch off wire the same way as if you were connecting a lead wire from an individual lamp.